-1. Short title, extent and commencement.- (1) This Ordinance may be called the Conciliation Courts Ordinance, 1961.
-(2) It extends to the whole of Pakistan.
-(3) It shall come into force on such date" as the >[Federal Government] may, by notification in the Official Gazette, appoint in this behalf.
+Short title, extent and commencement:- (1) This Act may be called the Azad Jammu and Kashmir Conciliation Courts Act, 1962.

+(2) It extends to the whole of the Azad Jammu and Kashmir State.

+(3) It shall come into force on such date as the Government may, by notification in the Official Gazette, appoint in this behalf.

-2. Definitions.- In this Ordinance, unless there is anything repugnant in the subject or context,-
+Definitions:- In this Act, unless there is anything repugnant in the subject or context.

-(a) "cognizable offence" means a cognizable offence as defined in section 4 of the Code of Criminal Procedure, 1898 (Act V of 1898);
+(a) 'Cognizable offence' means a cognizable offence as defined in Section 4 of the Code of Criminal Procedure, 1898 (Act V of 1898), as in force in Azad Kashmir ;

-(b) "Conciliation Court" means a Conciliation Court constituted under this Ordinance;
+(b) 'Conciliation Court' means a Conciliation Court constituted under this Act ;